aredridel/recipes/Desserts/Peach Custard Pie.md

 1 egg

-40g flour
+40g flour, ground almonds plus a bit of almond flavoring is a nice amendment

 100g sugar

-2ml vanilla extract
+4ml vanilla extract

-1/2 tsp salt
+4g salt

-(Optionally: substitute ground almonds for some of the flour, and add 1/4tsp almond extract.)
+29 oz

 Open and drain

  - 29oz can of peaches

 Arrange the peaches in the crust, then scrape the goo over them (do not spread or smooth, just dump it in the middle).